matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 In future:

- * contracts entities to work on Matrix if such contracts help the Foundation to fulfil its mission and obey the Guiding Principles (e.g. redistributing donations back to fund development of reference implementations or compliance kits).
+ * Contracts entities to work on Matrix if such contracts help the Foundation to fulfil its mission and obey the Guiding Principles (e.g. redistributing donations back to fund development of reference implementations or compliance kits).
- * manages a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix).
+ * Manages a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix).

 ## Timings